-PMWL 2020 West: Opening weekend Day 1 schedule announced
+PMWL 2020 West: Opening Weekend Day 1 schedule announced

 English Live Stream:

-PUBG Mobile World League 2020 will go on till 9th August 2020 and here is the list of 20 teams that have qualified for the West division:
+PUBG Mobile World League 2020 will go on till 9th August 2020.
+Here is the list of 20 teams that will feature in PMWL 2020 West - Opening Weekend.

 - Wildcard Gaming